PasqualeZingo/trafficGen/README.md

      pass <password>
 To ensure that dovecot is properly allowing users to log in.

-## Scheduler
-To run the scheduler, simply type the command

-    python3 scheduler.py

-If it prints "Call random duckduckgo query", it will tell all the boxes to query a random website.
-The number of these queries made will be stored on each box under "/trafficGen/agents/.queries".
-If the scheduler prints "Call send Email", each box will send an email to the address info@example.com.
-These emails will be stored in "/var/mail/vhosts/example.com/info".
-Finally, if the scheduler prints "Print a dummy file", each box will send a print request to the print server, named cups_pdf in the example_net.py network, and successful "prints" on the virtual printer will be stored in "/home/reciever/PDF".
-NOTE: this scheduler will currently only work if the example-net.py script is run while a project named "testtest" exists.

 ## Print Server
 This is a simple print server/virtual printer setup.
 Like the email server, this assumes that a pfsense router with DNS is set up on the network.
 The default domain on the brass template will be luked.com.